sercankulcu/sercankulcu.github.io/_teaching/programming-with-c.md

 - Two's complement representation of signed integers
 - IEEE 754 representation of floating-point numbers
 - Character encoding and the ASCII table

+**Worked example:** a program that prints an integer in binary, octal, and hexadecimal, and dumps the raw bytes of a `float` to expose its sign, exponent, and mantissa.

 [🗒️Lecture Notes (HTML)](../files/c/Week_04_Data_Representation.html)